+The on-going charges figure is based on expenses for the year ending 31 December 2021 and excludes portfolio transaction costs.
 The on-going charges figure may vary from year to year.

 More detailed information on charges can be found in the prospectus under the section entitled "Fees and Expenses" which is available at www.securisinvestments.com/UCITS.